 - Top with flat and ring, and twist lids on fairly tightly

-- Place into a pot with a canning bottom so that jars are not in direct contact with heat source
+- Place into a pressure canner with a canning bottom so that jars are not in direct contact with heat source

-- Continue boiling for 10 minutes.
-Remove from hear and allow to cool inside canner for an hour or more if possible to avoid jars breaking when they come into contact with cool air
+- Remove from hear and allow to cool inside canner for an hour or more if possible to avoid jars breaking when they come into contact with cool air

 - Leave rings on sealed jars at least 24 hours before removing to clean and dry jars for storage